 Because the hospital is located in Baltimore City, the majority of Harbor Hospital medical malpractice cases are filed in Baltimore City Circuit Court.
 Baltimore City has a good reputation for fair jury verdicts, and plaintiffs' lawyers often choose Baltimore City, even when other venues are available.Verdicts and Reported Cases

 Harbor Hospital was subject to a $21 million Baltimore City jury verdict in July 2012 in a birth injury mistake case.
-Plaintiff in that lawsuit alleged failure on the part of the delivery team caused a child to be born with severe cerebral palsy.Harbor Hospital's Defense Team
+Plaintiff in that lawsuit alleged that failures on the part of the delivery team was the cause of a child's severe cerebral palsy.Harbor Hospital's Defense Team

 As part of the MedStar system, Harbor Hospital is typically defended in medical malpractice lawsuits by attorneys Goodell, DeVries, Leech & Dann (Donald DeVries), or Armstrong, Donohue, Ceppos, Vaughan & Rhoades (Benjamin Vaughan).
 These firms have very good medical malpractice reputations.
 When you have a serious malpractice case against one of these firms, you need to bring your "A" game.